hugolandim/daloradius-freeradius-container/README.md

 standard value: America/Sao_Paulo - <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones"> See the list of timezones</a>
 <hr size="100" width="100%" color="red">

-DALO_VERSION V1.3
+<h2>DALO_VERSION V1.3</h2>

 <hr size="100" width="100%" color="red">
  Docker-compose example

 If you are using armhf you have to change the MariaDB image.
-I have provided an example below as a comment.

 ```yaml
 version: "3"
 services: